 Dr Konstantin Kiprijanov

 Konstantin studied History and Culture of Science and Technology (MA) with a focus on History and Philosophy of Science at Technische Universität Berlin.
 He went on to do a PhD in History and Philosophy of Science at the University of Leeds, UK, with a focus on theory and history of science communication.
-After graduating, Konstantin remained in Leeds, where he worked as a teaching fellow and supervisor in Science Communication, Science and Technology Studies (STS) and History of Science.
+Before joining ‘Transferwissenschaft’, Konstantin worked in Leeds as Teaching Fellow in Science Communication, Science and Technology Studies (STS), and History of Science.

 |Telefon||+49 (30) 314-73-896|